-Buy Alaska Miles and get a 60% bonus
+Buy Alaska Miles and get up to a 50% bonus

 The biggest reason you want to consider buying Alaska Miles is to use them for to fly expensive business and first class flights redemptions at a fraction of the cost.
 Most of you already know about this strategy, but keep reading as I explain what I’m talking about in more detail.

 Of course, I never recommend buying any points, regardless of program, on speculation.
 So only buy if you foresee a good use for them in the near future.

 The 50% bonus on purchased Alaska Miles is tiered and can purchase up to 100k with a 50k bonus ( 1.97c per point ) In a single purchase

 I will note that you are limited to 100k + 50k purchases in a single purchase, and how many purchases you can make is dependent on your elite status.

 If you have elite status with Alaska Airlines, you can repeat the purchase as many times as you want to fill your account with the desired miles you need.

 Unlike some other airlines, Alaska will not limit the total amount of miles you can purchase for their elites, just the total you can purchase at one time.
 In this case…100k + 50k bonus.
 You can repeat the purchase again and again to add as many points as you want with a bonus.